Darry-lang1/vuln/TOTOLINK/A3700R/5/readme.md

 ![image-20220719231241544](img/image-20220719231241544.png)

-By calling these functions over and over again, we can ultimately call sub_4241E0 function (as shown in the last picture).
+By calling these functions, we can ultimately call sub_4241E0 function (as shown in the last picture).
 By setting the proto value to 1, we can reach the default branch.V48 passes directly into the dosystem function.

 ![image-20220719205544791](img/image-20220719205544791.png)